 Export and distribute

-DOCX for internal review.
-PDF for formal distribution.
-Send to reviewers with a specific review brief to avoid open-ended redrafting cycles.
+Use DOCX for internal review, PDF for formal distribution, Markdown for web publishing, or HTML when you need a browser-friendly version.
+Send reviewers a specific review brief to avoid open-ended redrafting cycles.

 Reports for Specific Industries and Functions